Brown dog ticks like these ones can cause big problems for dogs.

 What are ticks?

 Ticks are external parasites that feed on the blood of animals (and occasionally humans).
-In the Top End, dogs and cats usually get Brown Dog Ticks.
-These ticks cause skin irritation and can be in large enough numbers make the animal anaemic.
+In the Top End and central Australia, dogs and cats usually get Brown Dog Ticks.
+These ticks cause skin irritation and can be in large enough numbers to make the animal anaemic.
+They can also transmit bacteria that are the cause of various tick-borne diseases (see below).

 What can I do to prevent my animals getting ticks?